nuttytree/ESPHome-Devices/README.md

 > > * Office Light

 > ### [MOES Dimmer](https://www.amazon.com/gp/product/B07PLCMR71/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 > I bought one of these off Amazon.
 The price is good, I like the ability to touch the level you want on the front (and even better you can change the level from the touch sensor before you turn the light on), and I was able to flash it using [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert).
-What I don't like is the loose feeling of the switch and the fact that the Tuya MCU is controlling everything o no ability to do things like double-taps or change the default brightness based on day/night mode.
+What I don't like is the loose feeling of the switch and the fact that the Tuya MCU is controlling everything so no ability to do things like double-taps or change the default brightness based on day/night mode.
 > > * Family Room Light